 However, some entitled EV drivers seem to be treating EV spaces as a pass to free parking, not at all caring about the other EV drivers who need to stop and fill up their “electron tanks” so they can get on down the road.
 In the following photo, we see a Tesla parked and not charging in an EV only charging space – how rude.

-This is the same as filling up your gas tank, hanging up the nozzle, and walking off.
+This is the same as filling up your gas tank, hanging up the gasoline nozzle, and walking off leaving your vehicle blocking the pump.

 I have observed this practice on several occasions and when I do I always leave a nice note in the hopes of educating the parking perpetrator on the errors of their ways.
 In the above case, part of the error may be in the wording of the signage on the wall beyond the Tesla and it reads – “Electric Vehicle Parking Only.”
 This wordage may give some EV newbies the idea that they are able to park their EV here even when it is not charging.
 That is just not the case. and is bad planning on those who chose the signs for this site.
 Luckily, many charging stations now have signs that read “EV Parking only while charging.”
 Along with this fact many EVSE units will continue to charge you money if your car remains plugged in after the charging session has ended as an expensive reminder to be courteous and move your car so the next person will be able to charge.